rigetti/pyquil/docs/source/start.rst

     # run the program on a QVM
     qc = get_qc('9q-square-qvm')
-    result = qc.run_and_measure(p, trials=10)
+    result = qc.run(qc.compile(p))
     print(result[0])
     print(result[1])

 Compare the two arrays of measurement results.
 The results will be correlated between the qubits and random from shot to shot.

 The ``qc`` is a simulated quantum computer.
-By specifying we want to ``.run_and_measure``, we've told our QVM to run the program specified above, collapse the state with a measurement, and return the results to us. ``trials`` refers to the number of times we run the whole program.
+We've told our QVM to run the program specified above ten times and return the results to us.

-The call to ``run_and_measure`` will make a request to the two servers we started up in the previous section: first, to the ``quilc`` server instance to compile the Quil program into native Quil, and then to the ``qvm`` server instance to simulate and return measurement results of the program 10 times.
+The calls to ``compile`` and ``run`` will make a request to the two servers we started up in the previous section: first, to the ``quilc`` server instance to compile the Quil program into native Quil, and then to the ``qvm`` server instance to simulate and return measurement results of the program 10 times.
 If you open up the terminal windows where your servers are running, you should see output printed to the console regarding the requests you just made.

 In the following sections, we'll cover gates, program construction & execution, and go into detail about our Quantum